 Most importantly, you want to ensure that the device fits snug and secure on your tank.
 If there is any type of wiggling or anything is not securely fastened, the device might wobble and be unsteady for your turtle(s).

 And if it is unsteady or wobbly for your turtles, they may be more hesitant to climb it.

-The great thing about the Penn-Plax Turtle Topper, however, is that, since it clears so much space inside your tank (extra room for your turtle to swim freely about), you will have a lot more leeway to place your filter wherever you see fit.
+The great thing about the Penn-Plax Turtle Topper is that it clears so much space inside your tank.
+This gives extra room for your turtle to swim freely about.
+You will also have a lot more leeway to place your filter wherever you see fit.

 Lastly, your tank will also need a good UV bulb.
 If you would like to learn more about UV bulbs, why turtles need them, where to place them and what bulbs to buy, check out my article on the the best lights for turtles.